alan2207/bulletproof-react/docs/project-structure.md

 NOTE: You don't need all of these folders for every feature.
 Only include the ones that are necessary for the feature.

-In some cases it might be more practical to keep all api calls outside of the feature folders in a dedicated `api` folder where all API calls are defined.
-This can be useful if you have a lot of shared api calls between features.
+In some cases it might be more practical to keep all API calls outside of the features folders in a dedicated `api` folder where all API calls are defined.
+This can be useful if you have a lot of shared API calls between features.

 ````sh